marcellusfarias/interview-cheat-sheet/README.md

 //       Task 5 releases the semaphore; previous count: 2.
 //       Main thread exits.
 ```
-* ManualResetEvent/AutoResetEvent: These classes can be shared among threads to allow precise control regarding when some code should wait and when it can execute.
-The major difference here is that the code is not restricted to a critical zone.

 #### Multi threading
-.

-#### Resource sharing
 .

 #### Performance and monitoring tools